omgnetwork/omgnetwork.github.io/docs/merging-utxos.md

 2. **Fitting Inputs into a Transaction**

-A transaction can take a maximum of four inputs.
-However, a user may not own four UTXOs that can cover the amount he or she needs to transact.
+A transaction can have a maximum of four inputs, but a user may not own four UTXOs that can cover the amount needed for the transaction.
 For example:

 - Alice owns 5 UTXOs worth 1 ETH each.
 - Alice would like to send 5 ETH to Bob.